CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 https://www.technipages.com/android-emulator-stuck-waiting-for-target-to-come-online

-IF THE ANDROID EMULATOR BOOTS UP BUT THE APP DOES NOT LAUNCH - check if you're using "Quick Boot": go to the AVD Tools -> Android -> AVD Manager; and edit the configuration (the pencil) of the AVD, then click Show Advanced Settings.
+IF THE ANDROID EMULATOR BOOTS UP BUT THE APP DOES NOT LAUNCH - check if you're using "Quick Boot": go to the Tools -> AVD Manager; click the down arrow on the right side of your chosen virtual device, and choose Edit .
+Click Show Advanced Settings.
 Scroll down to Emulated Performance and check "Cold Boot", not "Quick Boot".
+Click Finish.
+Then rebuild the app and run it again.

 ## Exercises